rocky-linux/documentation/docs/guides/apache_hardened_webserver/index.md

 Web server hardening can take many forms, which may include any or all of the below tools, and possibly others not defined here.

-You might elect to use a couple of these tools and not the others, so for clarity and readability this document is split out into separate documents for each tool.
+You might elect to use a couple of these tools, and not the others, so for clarity and readability this document is split out into separate documents for each tool.
 The exception will be the packet-based firewall (_iptables_) which will be included in this main document.

-* A good packet filter firewall based on ports (iptables, firewalld, or hardware firewall - we will use _iptables_ for our example)[_iptables_ procedure](#iptablesstart)
+* A good packet filter firewall based on ports (iptables, firewalld, or hardware firewall - we will use _iptables_ for our example) [_iptables_ procedure](#iptablesstart)
 * A Host-based Intrusion Detection System (HIDS), in this case _ossec-hids_ [Apache Hardened Web Server - ossec-hids](ossec-hids.md)
 * A Web-based Application Firewall (WAF), with _mod\_security_ rules [Apache Hardened Web Server - mod_security](modsecurity.md)
 * Rootkit Hunter (rkhunter): A scan tool that checks against Linux malware [Apache Hardened Web Server - rkhunter](rkhunter.md)
-* Database security (we are using _mariadb-server_ here) [Database - mariadb-server](../database_mariadb-server.md)
+* Database security (we are using _mariadb-server_ here) [MariaDB Database Server](../database_mariadb-server.md)
 * A secure FTP or SFTP server (we are using _vsftpd_ here) [Secure FTP Server - vsftpd](../secure_ftp_server_vsftpd.md)

 This procedure does not replace the [Apache Web Server Multi-Site Setup](../apache-sites-enabled.md), it simply adds these security elements to it.
 If you haven't read it, take some time to look at it before proceeding.

-# Other Considerations
+## Other Considerations

 Some of the tools outlined here have both free and fee-based options.
 Depending on your needs or support requirements, you may want to consider the fee-based versions.
 You should research what is out there and make a decision after weighing all of your options.